mongodb/terraform-provider-mongodbatlas/website/docs/r/cloud_provider_snapshot_restore_job.html.markdown

 # mongodbatlas_cloud_provider_snapshot_restore_job

 `mongodbatlas_cloud_provider_snapshot_restore_job` provides a resource to create a new restore job from a cloud provider snapshot of a specified cluster.
-The restore job can be one of two types:
+The restore job can be one of three types:
 * **automated:** Atlas automatically restores the snapshot with snapshotId to the Atlas cluster with name targetClusterName in the Atlas project with targetGroupId.

 * **download:** Atlas provides a URL to download a .tar.gz of the snapshot with snapshotId.
 The contents of the archive contain the data files for your Atlas cluster.

+* **pointInTime:**  Atlas performs a Point-in-Time restore.

+-> **Important:** If you specify `deliveryType` : `automated` or `deliveryType` : `pointInTime` in your request body to create an automated restore job, Atlas removes all existing data on the target cluster prior to the restore.

 -> **NOTE:** Groups and projects are synonymous terms.
 You may find `groupId` in the official documentation.